nharper/0-rtt-token-binding/draft-nharper-0-rtt-token-binding.md

 know whether its peer is preventing replay of TokenBinding structs across multiple connections, the client can include this extension in its ClientHello.
 Upon receiving this extension, the server must echo it back if it is using such a mechanism (like those described in {{server-replay}}) to prevent replay.

-This extension is sent by the client every time it sends a "token_binding"
+A client that wishes to use this extension should send it every time it sends a "token_binding" {{I-D.ietf-tokbind-negotiation}} extension.
-{{I-D.ietf-tokbind-negotiation}} extension.

 Implementation Challenges
 =========================